activecollab/databaseobject/README.md

 ## DI Container

-Pool implements `ActiveCollab\ContainerAccessInterface`, so you can set any container that implements `Interop\Container\ContainerInterface` interface, and that container will be passed on and made available in finders, producers and objects:
+Pool implements `ActiveCollab\ContainerAccess\ContainerAccessInterface`, so you can set any container that implements `Interop\Container\ContainerInterface` interface, and that container will be passed on and made available in finders, producers and objects:

 ```php
 $container = new Container([